-Mississippi courts may strike down an act of the legislature only where it appears beyond all reasonable doubt that the statute violated the clear language of the Constitution.
-Plaintiff Ronnie Lee Lymas has failed to satisfy this heavy burden imposed on his contention that Section 11-1-60(2)(b) is unconstitutional.
-The weight of authority available to this Court strongly supports the conclusion that Section 11-1-60 violates no provision of the Mississippi or United States Constitution, including the right to a jury trial.
+Mississippi courts may strike down an act of the legislature only where it appears beyond all reasonable doubt that the statute violates the clear language of the constitution.
+Plaintiffs have failed to satisfy this heavy burden imposed on their contention that Section 11-1-60(2)(b) is unconstitutional.
+The weight of authority available to this Court strongly supports the conclusion that Section 11-1-60 violates no constitutional provision, including the right to a jury trial.
 Although a party has the right to have a jury assess his damages, he has no right to have a jury dictate the legal consequences of its assessment through an award.
 The distinction between the power of a jury to determine facts and the authority of the Mississippi Legislature to set policy and pass laws is well established.
 In this respect, Section 11-1-60(2)(b)'s operation is consist with established constitutional law.